How Much Does a Garage Door Cost? (2025 Guide)

 How To Choose a Garage Door

-FAQ About Garage Door Cost
+FAQs About Garage Door Cost

 Do garage doors add value to your home?

 Like most home upgrades, a new garage door can increase your home’s value.
-According to Remodeling Magazine’s 2023 Cost vs. Value report, replacing your garage door can increase your home’s resale value by an average of $4,418, helping you recoup your investment by over 100% in many cases.
+According to Remodeling Magazine’s 2023 Cost vs. Value report, replacing your garage door can increase your home’s resale value by an average of $4,418, helping you recoup your project investment by over 100% in many cases.

 How long does it take to install a new garage door?